 How to Make Your Supply Chain More Agile

-Every company who transports goods appreciates the need for agility within their supply chain.
-For those who don’t know, supply chain agility is the ability for a supply chain to respond effectively to unforeseen circumstances, whether it be environmental, economic, customer, competition, governmental, or a combination of all five.
+Every company that transports goods likely appreciates the need for agility within its supply chain.
+For those who don’t know, supply chain agility is the ability for a supply chain to respond effectively to unforeseen circumstances, whether those circumstances be environmental, economic, consumer-based, competition, governmental, or a combination of all five.

-A second way is to perform regular SWOT (Strengths, Weaknesses, Opportunities, and Threats) analyses.
+A second way to handle this is to perform a routine SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis.
 This type of analysis provides a formulaic structure for identifying areas of interest within a supply chain.
 When the areas that a SWOT analysis focuses on are compiled and compared against one another, some rather interesting but previously unnoticed gaps begin to stand out.

 The ability to quickly respond to opportunities and threats is oftentimes the only difference between a failed business and a Fortune 500 juggernaut.
 There are a lot of factors that contribute to the speed of reaction for an organization’s supply chain.
-First, you must have the awareness to identify the opportunity or threat (as discussed above).
+First, you must have the awareness to identify the opportunity or threat.
 Only after can you respond in a quick fashion.

-Companies that can adapt faster to a variety of internal and external factors will have a significant competitive advantage over their industry peers.
-Adaptability can be further improved by outsourcing to a reputable 3PL.
-For example, LTX possesses the technology and expertise to provide a wide variety of custom solutions for our clients.
+Companies that can adapt faster to a variety of internal and external factors will see a significant rise in their competitive advantage over their industry peers.
+Adaptability can be further improved and scaled by outsourcing to a reputable 3PL.